Configure WPM transaction dependencies

 - Step Application Dependencies

 - Step Node Dependencies

 You can also set up dependencies to reduce unnecessary alerts from child objects when only the parent object is experiencing problems.
-For example, if you have 50 devices at a remote site connected to one server, you do not want to be swamped with 50 alert messages from these if the server went down.
-By specifying that each device is dependent on the server, these devices would be shown as Unreachable if the parent server went down, and any alerts triggered by Down status would therefore be suppressed for these devices.
+For example, if 50 devices at a remote site are connected to one server, you do not want to be swamped with 50 alert messages if the server goes down.
+If you specify that each device is dependent on the server, devices will appear as Unreachable if the parent server goes down, but alerts triggered by a Down status will be suppressed for the devices.

 There are two ways to set up dependencies: